Edwards Wildman Palmer

-Edwards Wildman was an AmLaw 100 law firm.
+Edwards Wildman was a law firm based in Providence, Rhode Island.
 It was formed from the 2011 merger of Edwards Angell Palmer & Dodge and Wildman, Harrold, Allen & Dixon.
 Edwards Angell Palmer & Dodge had been formed by the 2005 merger of Edwards & Angell LLP and Palmer & Dodge LLP.
 In 2008, Boston-based Edwards Angell Palmer & Dodge also merged with London-based Kendall Freeman, a 40-attorney firm with specialties in dispute resolution, litigation, and both contentious and regulatory insurance and reinsurance.

 Edwards Wildman had 15 offices in the U.S., Europe, and Asia.

 On January 10, 2015, the merger between Locke Lord and Edwards Wildman Palmer went live, and is now known as Locke Lord LLP.

 Leadership

 Prior to the merger, Alan Levin was the chairman of Edwards Wildman.

 Practice areas

 Edwards Wildman attorneys practiced in the areas of antitrust/competition, business law, cross border, debt finance and capital markets, environmental, insurance and reinsurance, intellectual property, labor and employment, litigation, privacy and data protection, private client, public finance, public policy and government relations, real estate, restructuring and insolvency, tax, benefits and compensation, and technology, media, and telecommunications.

 The attorneys at Edwards Wildman focus on corporate and financial transactions, complex litigation, intellectual property, and insurance and reinsurance.
 Particular areas of strength include venture capital and private equity.
 Edwards Wildman has over 125 years of experience, working with Fortune 500, FTSE 250 clients and start-up companies.